1957, 58, 59, 60, DKR

-DKR was both handsome and charismatic, often referred to as the “Sweet Bear Bryant.”
-Little did Royal know that Texas had a list fo 115 prospects for the Texas Head Coaching job.
+DKR was handsome and charismatic, often called the “Sweet Bear Bryant.”
+Little did Royal know that Texas had a list of 115 prospects for the head coaching job.

 The Interview process

 5 hours after the 32-year-old DKR arrived at Texas, he was named head coach, but the background hiring process took much longer.
-Frank Leahy Ex-Notre Dame Coach announced in Hollywood was available, and he was approached.
+Frank Leahy, Ex-Notre Dame Coach, announced that Hollywood was available, and he was approached.
 But Leahy only wanted the A.D. job, not the head coaching assignment.
 Dr. O.B.
 Williams, chairman of the Athletics, quickly discarded this proposal.
-Then a procession of head coaches for consideration followed:
+Then, a procession of head coaches for consideration followed:

 1) Georgia Tech’s Bobby Dodd;